 All MLibrary locations are open to the public during regular hours.
 Cards for photocopying and printing are available for purchase in the amounts of $2, $5, and $10 (please note that you will have to pay in exact change, and with bills; each page printed or copied will cost 6 cents).
 The Mirlyn Library Catalog includes records for the books and journals owned by the U-M Libraries, including Taubman Health Sciences Library, and is accessible by anyone via the World Wide Web.
 The vast majority of our online resources are available to the general public from our public computers.
 Printing and copying options are currently restricted to U-M affiliated patrons.

 Alumni who are members of the Alumni Association of the Universtity of Michigan are eligible for remote access to several U-M Library databases.
-Please click here to consult the Alumni Association's page on Library Access for more details.
+Consult the Alumni Association's page on Library Access for more details.

 Alumni are also eligible to purchase borrowing privileges at a discounted rate.

-The University Library has a page with additional information regarding services to alumni; click here to view this page.
+The University Library has a page with additional information about alumni services.

 If you have questions, please email: firstname.lastname@example.org or phone: (734) 764-0401.
 Please note: Remote access to online resources is not available to alumni and unaffiliated guests.